MicrosoftDocs/Viva/Viva/insights/Tutorials/pbi-beyond-kw.md

 # Beyond knowledge workers

-*This experience is only available through private preview at this time.*
+*This experience is only available through private preview.*

-The Beyond knowledge worker dashboard uses a Power BI template that is populated by Workplace Analytics data to conduct a broad diagnostic of digital collaboration patterns (Teams chats, Teams calls, emails, and meetings) for frontline workers and those workers with hybrid office or field roles.
+The Beyond knowledge worker dashboard uses a Power BI template that is populated by Microsoft Viva Insights data to conduct a broad diagnostic of digital collaboration patterns (Teams chats, Teams calls, emails, and meetings) for frontline workers and those workers with hybrid office or field roles.
 It is designed to highlight collaboration patterns for different groups and to correlate collaboration behaviors to productivity outcomes.

 The dashboard helps answer the following questions: